NebzHB/dependance.lib/pyenv.md

 #### TARGET_PYTHON_VERSION

 `TARGET_PYTHON_VERSION` allow you to specify the minimal requested python version.
-If not specified, it will be the version coming by default with current Debian version.
+If not specified, it will be at least python 3.9 (no support of 3.7) or the version coming by default with current Debian version if > 3.9.

 The lib try to optimize installation time: if several plugins are using this lib and require the same or compatible python version, installation will be done only once for all (but each one will get is own "copy" to avoid side impacts between plugins)

+It might be that you end up with a higher python version than the target, you can see it as the minimum needed version.

 Take into account than installing a specific python version can take an hour or more on slow hardware so to avoid impacting too much end-user with very long installation time, it is recommended to only specify *minor* version (e.g. "3.11") and not *patch* (e.g. "3.11.8") so the lib can optimize the usage of python version cross plugins.